Content Index

 mail = Mail()

-mail.init_app(app)It is a scheme similar to the one we use with Bootstrap or CSRF protection.
-By passing the application instance, the module is ready to carry out the configurations.
+mail.init_app(app)It is a similar scheme to the one we use with Bootstrap or CSRF protection.
+By passing the application instance, the module is ready to perform configurations.

 ⚙️ Mail Server Parameters

-In the configuration file (either in base_config or in your specific environment one), we must define the SMTP server parameters.
+In the configuration file (whether in base_config or in your specific environment one), we must define the SMTP server parameters.
 Here I explain the most important ones:

 - MAIL_SERVER: The outgoing server (e.g., smtp.gmail.com or localhost).